-2. Calculation of percent transporter ATPase activaties
+2. Calculation of percent transporter ATPase activities

 In this representation the baseline ATPase activity (Ctrl 3) and the maximal ATPase activity (Ctrl 4) are taken as 0% and 100% ATPase activity of the transporter, respectively.
 OD values determined in the presence of test drugs are represented as percent activity on this relative scale.
 Note that some drugs are inhibitors of the baseline transporter ATPase activity.
 These will show negative percent values in this representation.
+Therefore, this representation can only be used if for activation studies.

-12.1.
+13.1.
 Calculation of the specific (Na3VO4 sensitive) transporter ATPase activities

-12.1.1.
+13.1.1.
 Calculation steps